About

 I started sewing in 2016, after coming across some tutorials on Pinterest, and thinking, “Hey, I could do that!”
 I devoured the book Love At First Stitch, and the tutorials by Made To Sew on YouTube, and suddenly I was making skirts and dresses.

-These days, I do a fair amount of pattern testing for indie designers, and every now and then I’ll do some content creation too.
-I do it because I love to contribute to the indie sewing community that has taught and inspired me so much over the years.
+Over the years, I’ve done a fair bit of pattern testing and content creation for indie designers.
+I love to contribute to the indie sewing community that has taught and inspired me so much over the years.
 I’ve also learned pattern drafting which feels like an insane amount of creative power that I haven’t fully tapped into yet.

 My setup: